 The 2020 World Junior Championships take place in Tallinn, Estonia, March 2-8.
 With the high level of skating this season on all platforms — the Junior Grand Prix circuit, the Junior Grand Prix Final and the Youth Olympic Games (YOG) — we expect there will be some serious showdowns at this competition.
 A number of the top skaters scheduled to compete in Tallinn will be age-eligible to move into the senior ranks next year, and the possibility of earning a Grand Prix assignment will be an added motivation to fight for a place on the podium.

 Japan′s Yuma Kagiyama, the 2020 YOG men’s champion and the 2020 Four Continents bronze medalist, will be aiming to add another gold to his collection.
-There will be a quad of men challenging the rising Japanese star for that top podium step: Andrei Mozalev of Russia, the runner-up at the Junior Final and at YOG — both times losing to a Japanese man (Shun Sato at the Final and Kagiyama at YOG); Daniil Samsonov, third at the Junior Final and the 2020 Russian junior champion; Petr Gumennik and Stephen Gogolev of Canada.
+There will be a quad of men challenging the rising Japanese star for that top podium step: Andrei Mozalev of Russia, the runner-up at the Junior Final and at YOG — both times losing to a Japanese man (Shun Sato at the Final and Kagiyama at YOG); Petr Gumennik and Stephen Gogolev of Canada.
+Daniil Samsonov, third at the Junior Final and the 2020 Russian junior champion, withdrew on Feb.
+28. His doctor told a Russian news outlet that Samsonov, 14, is going through a growth spurt and is experiencing pain in his joints.

 Gogolev had a rough start to the season following a growth spurt and an injury and failed to qualify for the 2019 Junior Final.
 However, a runaway victory at the 2020 Bavarian Open in early February showed he is back in top form.
-Gogolev, 15, will be aiming for a podium finish in his final year in the junior ranks.
-He will be joined by teammate, Joseph Phan.
+The 15-year-old, who will be aiming for a podium finish in his final year in the junior ranks, will be joined by teammate Joseph Phan.

 The stars of the ladies field are Kamila Valieva, the reigning Junior Grand Prix Final and Russian junior champion, and Alysa Liu, the 2020 U.S. senior champion.
 These two young stars are in a class of their own technically, but Valieva has the artistic edge.